victor-Lopez25/viclib/README.md

 ### Defines

 To have any of these take effect, you must define them _before_ including this file
- - VICLIB_IMPLEMENTATION: if you want to have the implementation (only in one file)
+ - VICLIB_IMPLEMENTATION: If you want to have the implementation (only in one file)
  - READ_ENTIRE_FILE_MAX: If you want to have a max file read size, default is 0xFFFFFFFF (4GB)
  - QUIET_ASSERT: If you want the assertions to add a breakpoint but not print
  - RELEASE_MODE: Have some stuff work faster, right now, assertions get compiled out when this is defined
- - VICLIB_PROC: define to 'static' or some kind of export as needed
+ - VICLIB_PROC: Define to 'static' or some kind of export as needed
  - VICLIB_TEMP_SIZE: ArenaTemp size, default is 4*1024*1024 bytes
- - VICLIB_NO* if you want to remove parts of the library:
+ - VICLIB_NO*: If you want to remove parts of the library:
-   - VICLIB_NO_TEMP_ARENA
-   - VICLIB_NO_SORT
+   - VICLIB_NO_TEMP_ARENA: remove ArenaTemp
-Check ErrorNumber when errors occur.
+   - VICLIB_NO_SORT: remove Sort and all functions used by it Check ErrorNumber when errors occur.

 ### Many thanks to the inspirations for this library: